irfan-ansari-au28/portfolio/content/posts/getting-started-with-nextjs.md

 &nbsp;

-For the past few months, I've been learning how to write code.
-After weeks and weeks of practice, frustrations, hard work, and moments of real excitement, I have decided to finally start building my own projects, starting with the blog you are reading right now.
+For the past few years, I've been learning how to write code.
+After weeks and months of practice, frustrations, hard work, and moments of real excitement, I have decided to finally start building my own projects, starting with the blog you are reading right now.

 &nbsp;